-For many people, North Hollywood is a suburban neighborhood in the Valley littered with actors seeking low rent and more black box theater spaces than you ever realized existed in all of LA.
+Located in the shadow of all the major movie studios, North Hollywood is a suburban neighborhood in the Valley littered with actors seeking low rent and more black box theater spaces than you ever realized existed in all of LA.
 And to a large extent, that’s what you’ll find there.
 But it’s also home to a diverse and exciting crop of restaurants.
-So here’s no excuse for you to eat chain pizza when you probably live a few blocks from a Venezuelan breakfast cafe or a tamale shop.
-Concentrate on these 13 spots and you’ll realize what you’ve been missing.
+So there’s no excuse to be eating chain burgers when you probably live a few blocks from a Venezuelan breakfast cafe or a tamale shop.
+Concentrate on these 14 spots and you’ll realize what you’ve been missing.

 When you hit the stretch of North Hollywood that’s basically just semi-trucks and loading docks, it means you’re close to Mi Ranchito Veracruz.
 This tiny order-at-the-counter Mexican restaurant has an excellent menu stacked with burritos and chilaquiles, but everybody’s really here for the tamales.
 They’re served Veracruz-style (wrapped in banana leaves instead of corn husks), are perfectly cooked, and slightly sweet.
 Sprinkling the spicy red table salsa on top is also a must.
 If you’re throwing a big house party, they also do catering.

 Your refrigerator broke, your muffler is doing that thing again, and all your new headshots look like they were taken in the dark.
 It’s been a rough week and you need comfort.
 Go to Mofongos.
-No one’s counting calories at this family-run Puerto Rican restaurant, and when the food is this good, you don’t care.
-Our recommendation is to start with the appetizer platter that comes with beef-filled potato balls and yucca fritters, and then end with the carne guisada mofongo.
+Our recommendation at this family-run Puerto Rican restaurant is to start with the appetizer platter that comes with beef-filled potato balls and yucca fritters, and then end with the carne guisada mofongo.
 It’s a mountain of deep-fried green plantains topped with a savory beef stew that’ll make all your problems seem like a distant memory.

 Walking into Cahuenga General Store is like walking into another world, or at the very least, walking into WestWorld.
 This former prop shop turned sandwich cafe looks like a real 19th-century general store with creaky wooden floors, chairs hanging from the ceiling, and homemade soap on the shelves.
-There’s also a tiny little stage in the corner where there are live performances on most days of the week.
+There’s also a fantastic side patio now where open mic nights happen weekly.
 But the real reason you’re here is for the sandwiches.
 With over 30 different kinds, the menu is a little overwhelming, but our strategy is to stick with anything that has pesto on it.
 They make it in-house, and it’s incredible.

 The journey to find a healthy lunch spot that won’t make you sad inside is a long and winding one - even in this town.
 If you work or live around North Hollywood, HealthyCA is about as good as it gets.
 The tiny salad shop on Lankershim isn’t anything more than a counter and a few tables out on the sidewalk, so don’t come here for your weekly lunch outing with friends.
 Come here for a really fresh salad (get the namesake HealthyCA) on your lunch hour or in between auditions, and to eat it all in blissful solitude in your car.

-The Juice Parlor might sound and look like every other overpriced health trap in this town, but their food is good enough to prove every cliche wrong.
-Their excellent acai bowls are the reason to come here, and at $10, they won’t break the bank either.
+The Juice Parlor might sound and look like every other overpriced health trap, but their food is good enough to prove every cliche wrong.
+Their excellent acai bowls are the reason to come here, and at $11, they won’t break the bank either.
 This is the place you stop into after goat yoga or on a solo lunch run when you just want something healthy and delicious.